ActivitySim/activitysim/docs/abmexample.rst

    many of its computationally intensive low-level C/C++ calculations.
 By default, MKL threads many of its routines in order to be performant out-of-the-box.
 However, for ActivitySim multiprocessing, which processes households in parallel since they are largely independent of one another, it can be advantageous to override threading within processes and instead let ActivitySim run each process with one computing core or thread.
-In order to do so, the user overrides the MKL number of threads setting via a system environment variable that is set before running the model.
+In order to do so, override the MKL number of threads setting via a system environment variable that is set before running the model.
-   In practice, this means before running the model, first set the MKL number of threads variable via the command line as follow:
+   In practice, this means before running the model, first set the MKL number of threads variable via the command line as follows: SET MKL_NUM_THREADS=1

-   SET MKL_NUM_THREADS=1

 Outputs